The stereotype about angry vegans will never die, will it?

 Did I answer your question about why are vegans so angry and mean?

 Let me know in the comment section what your experience has been with vegans so far and how are you able to tell the difference between an angry vegan and a passionate vegan?

 p.s.
-If you are interested in learning about why going to the ZOO is a horrible choice one can make, make sure to read this post here.
+If you are interested in learning how to deal with depression as a vegan, read this post here.